mf-rug/YasaraVSCode/README.md

 ## installation
 ```
-# create the file to which current selection is written
-touch "$HOME/.vscode/save_hl.py"

-# shell script that writes the file
+# create a shell script with commands to write to a helper file
 echo \
 '#!/bin/bash
 pbpaste > ~/.vscode/save_hl.py' \